What to Do When Your Car Has Been Stolen

 Why you can trust Insurify: Comparing accurate insurance quotes should never put you at risk of spam.
 We earn an agent commission only if you buy a policy based on our quotes.
 Our editorial team follows a rigorous set of editorial standards and operates independently from our insurance partners.
 Learn more.

-• Ask yourself if a partner or family member moved the car.
+• Did a partner or family member move the car?

-• Check with family members who might have borrowed it without permission.
+• Would any family members have borrowed it without permission?

 • Your contact information